mercedes-benz/sechub/sechub-storage-s3-aws-test/README.md

 <!-- SPDX-License-Identifier: MIT --->

-## About sechub-shared-kernel-storage
+## About sechub-storage-s3-aws-test
-This is a special testproject having a dependency to s3mock.
+This is a special test project having a dependency to S3mock.

-S3mock is itself a spring application.
-So integrating it for junit tests can have very much side effects when starting from an IDE (e.g. eclipse).
+S3mock is itself a Spring application, which means that integrating it for "normal" junit tests for existing Spring Boot applications (like SecHub server) will lead to side effects when starting from an IDE (e.g. Eclipse) because having multiple Spring Boot Applications inside classpath.

-So, this is a dedicated gradle project which has only dependencies to storage parts (core, s3-aws) and nothing else.
+`sechub-storage-s3-aws-test` is a dedicated gradle project which has only dependencies to storage parts (core, s3-aws) and nothing else.
+The only Spring Boot Application is `S3MockApplication`.

-#### What happens with s3mock otherwise
-`S3MockApplication` itself is a spring boot application and will have problems to be ready for junit test execution when we got spring stereotypes inside other
-code:

-- slow start
-- unexpected behaviours
-- ...

-So we can simply use s3mocking for junit tests without special processes, docker containers etc.
+With this project it is possible to use S3Mock for Junit tests without special processes, docker containers etc. but also without any side effects.